m1m1kah/skills-github-pages/_posts/2024-12-19-research-paper.md

 Summarize the key contributions and findings.
 Discuss broader implications or applications of the work.
 Mention future directions or open questions.

+papers i want to read and summarise
+- leNet
+- AlexNet